| Last edited

 have about the same Standard Deviation( SD= ).
 If your family contains funds that range from a SD of 1 to 18, then FTAlpha trading will focus on the extreme members and ignore the members in

+the middle range of volatility.
+Your results will be poor.
 If your family only has 3-5 members, then FTAlpha will pretty much hold

 all of them in roughly equal portions most of the time.
 As one member